WebAssembly/spec/md-proto/WebAssembly.md

 | ----------- | --------------------------- | -------- | ------ |
 | `loop`      | `() : ()`                   |          | 0x02   |

-The `loop` instruction binds a [label] to the current position and pushes it onto the control-flow stack.
+The `loop` instruction binds a [label] to the current position, and pushes an entry onto the control-flow stack containing that label and a limit value of the current length of the value stack.

 **Validation Algorithm:**
  - An entry is pushed onto the control-flow stack containing an empty type